ONDC-Official/geojson-utility/README.md

 - All endpoints requiring authentication need the `Authorization: Bearer <access_token>` header.
 - The JWT blacklist is cleaned up automatically on server startup and can be triggered manually via the admin endpoint.
 - Use Alembic for all future database schema changes.
+- The backend is robust to whitespace, empty, and float values in integer fields in CSV uploads.
+- For deployment, see the provided `Dockerfile` and `docker-compose.yml` for production-ready setup.